 Conquering stress and harnessing the power of mindfulness techniques can not only help you during rehab but in the time beyond.
 Here, you will shape and nurture a strong foundation to base your recovery on and learn practices and techniques that you can draw upon throughout your recovery to maintain balance and prevent relapse.

 Instill Your Life With Greater Balance

-At the Treehouse, we want to help you revitalize and renew, in a way that lends a greater balance to your physical, mental, emotional and spiritual states, so that you can discover the joy, hope and wellness that comes from living a drug-free life.
+At Vertava Health of Texas, we want to help you revitalize and renew, in a way that lends a greater balance to your physical, mental, emotional and spiritual states, so that you can discover the joy, hope, and wellness that comes from living a drug-free life.
 If you have any questions, about this or any other treatment modality, contact us today.

 - National Institute of Mental Health Information Resource Center — 5 Things You Should Know About Stress